 “TACC is committed to using advanced computation to advance science and society, and we firmly believe that concurrency is the central challenge of future programming.
 With the debut of the Stampede system, million-thread applications are now a reality.
 Concurrency should be a part of all training in programming”

 – Dan Stanzione, Deputy Director, TACC.

-Examples of Parallel Programming & Technical Compute Application Modernization efforts:
+Examples of Parallel Programming and Technical Compute Application Modernization efforts:

 - The Memory Access Centric Performance Optimization tool, or MACPO, generates memory traces of the important data structures by code segment.
 These memory traces are processed to determine the access and reuse patterns of data in each thread for each structure, allowing new levels of parallel code optimization.

 - Ray tracing libraries which provide a vastly improve rendering of a scene versus conventional rasterization techniques, at better performance than a GPU.
-Demo to be highlighted by Intel & TACC at SC’13.
+Demo to be highlighted by Intel and TACC at SC’13.

 TACC is thrilled to be part of the Intel® Parallel Computing Center(s) (Intel® PCC) program and looks forward to collaborating with other centers for the betterment of entire science community.

 - March 6, 2018, Impact of Meltdown / Spectre Patches on HPC Application Performance, IXPUG Spring 2018

 - March 6, 2018, Topology and Cache Coherence in Intel Xeon and Intel Xeon Phi processor, IXPUG Spring 2018